jolynch/website/content/drafts/semver_considered_harmful.md

 developers often resort to hacks like
 [package path rewriting](https://imperceptiblethoughts.com/shadow/).

-**Python libraries (`pip`)**: While the Python community has moved towards isolated virtual environments which does make this issue slightly less of an issue (and with tools like `docker` or [`dhvirtualenv`](https://github.com/spotify/dh-virtualenv) it gets even better), you still can't install multiple versions of the same package in the same virtualenv.
+**Python libraries (`pip` in particular)**: While the Python community has moved towards isolated virtual environments which does make this issue slightly less of an issue (and with tools like `docker` or [`dhvirtualenv`](https://github.com/spotify/dh-virtualenv) it gets even better), you still can't install multiple versions of the same package in the same virtualenv.
 Most Python projects I am aware of either don't work around